 - have read it

 If you are unsure about a part of a contract, get some legal advice before signing.
 Generally, once all parties sign the contract, it is legally binding.

 Breaking a contract

-A contract breach happens when someone doesn't do what they agreed to do they break the contract.
-A court can enforce a contract by ordering that people to stick to their original agreement.
+A contract breach happens when someone doesn't do what they agreed to do.
+A court can enforce a contract by ordering that people stick to their original agreement.
 The court could also order one party to pay compensation to the other.